Trump sits down with tech execs, including critics

-NEW YORK: Donald Trump met Wednesday with some of America’s most powerful tech executives in a bid to mend fences with a largely pro-Hillary Clinton industry and promote job creation and trade.
+NEW YORK: Donald Trump med Wednesday with some of America’s most potwerful tech executives in a bid to mend fences with a largely pro-Hillary Clinton industry and promote job creation and trade.

 The afternoon summit at Trump Tower in New York gathered some of the wealthiest and brightest brains in the tech industry around the same table as the incoming billionaire Republican president after a bruising election campaign that revealed a bitterly divided country.